By Maria Marchesi, GAINS

 Companies can set themselves up for success by making the right choices for supply chain solutions and aligning around specific business issues.
 Here are a few tips:

-Many companies invest in a collection of point solutions with long implementation times, require a lot of human intervention, and are disappointed by the results at the end of the deployment.
-This approach limits ML capabilities as it relies on isolated data often stored in Excel spreadsheets. - Focus on specific business needs
+- Deploy solutions with time to value in mind Many companies invest in a collection of point solutions with long implementation times, require a lot of human intervention, and are disappointed by the results at the end of the deployment.
+This approach limits ML capabilities as it relies on isolated data often stored in Excel spreadsheets.

-To capitalize on the true potential of ML usage in the supply chain, you need to understand the issue or opportunity you wish to address.
-What are the key supply chain processes that need immediate intervention?
+- Focus on specific business needs.
+To capitalize on the true potential of artificial intelligence and machine learning usage in the supply chain, you need to understand the issue or opportunity you wish to address.
+What are the key machine learning supply chain processes that need immediate intervention?
 What results are needed now, not next year?
 What is the current maturity of your process?
 What data do you have available?
-Then, you can evaluate what’s the best fit for that specific problem and automate areas that can deliver the most impact. - Partner with trusted experts
+Then, you can evaluate what’s the best fit for that specific problem and automate areas that can deliver the most impact.

-One of the most important factors to a successful ML strategy is teaming with the right partner.
+- Partner with trusted experts One of the most important factors to a successful machine learning strategy is teaming with the right partner.
 Look for experts with experience in similar industries and environments.
 They can guide the process using best practices and establish performance goals based on similar engagements.

 The Limitations of Machine Learning